 1. PURPOSE 4

-2. 2.
-PROCESS OWNER
+2. PROCESS OWNER 4

 3. REFERENCES 4

 4. Scope 4

 4. 1.
 Dairy cattle 4

-4. .2.
+4. 2.
 Non-dairy cattle 4

 5. Decision tree 5

 6. Definitions: 6

 7. countries of cultivation 7

 7. 1.
 Current country classification 7

-7. .2.
+7. 2.
 Revision of country classification 7

 8. Frequency of analysis 7

-8. 1.
-Mandatory sharing of analyses with SecureFeed 7
+8.

-8. .2.
-High- and medium-risk countries 7
+8. 8

 8. 3.
-Low-risk countries 7
+Low-risk countries

-8. 4.
-Further provisions 7
+4. Further provisions

-8. .5.
-Obligations regarding the provision of information to buyers 8
+8. 8

-8. .6.
-Further provisions regarding cross-deliveries of maize by-products between SecureFeed
+8. -

-pa articipants 8
+• articipants

-9. Size of batches 9
+Size of batches

-10. .
-Place of sampling 9
+.Place of sampling

-11. .sampling and analysis of maize and by-products from low-risk countries 9
+.sampling and analysis of maize and by-products from low-risk countries

-12. .sampling and analysis of maize and by-products from HIGH and MEDIUM risk countries .
-10
+.sampling and analysis of maize and by-products from HIGH and MEDIUM risk countries

-12 2.1.
-Sampling method .
-10
+2.1.
+Sampling method

-12 2.2.
-Sampler .
-10
+2.2.
+Sampler

-12 2.3.
-Laboratory and analysis .
-11
+2.3.
+Laboratory and analysis

-12 2.4.
-Reporting of analysis results .
-11
+2.4.
+Reporting of analysis results 11

-12 2.5.
-Food producing companies purchasing and processing maize under the conditions of
+2.5.
+Food producing companies purchasing and processing maize under the conditions of 11

-Re egulation (EU) 2023/915 .
-11
+egulation (EU) 2023/915 .
+Conditions for the purchase and direct supply of END feed

-13. .Conditions for the purchase and direct supply of END feed .
-11
+.
+Verification on end feed

-14. .
-Verification on end feed .
-12
+4.1.
+Introduction

-14 4.1.
-Introduction 12
+4.2.
+Working method for production sites

-14 4.2.
-Working method for production sites .
-12
+.Schematic overview of requirements for processing or delivery of maize and by-products

-15. .Schematic overview of requirements for processing or delivery of maize and by-products .
-13
+5.1.
+Maize and by-products - High Risk - Processing on derivery of maize and by-products

-15 5.1.
-Maize and by-products - High Risk - Processing and Direct Delivery .13
+5.2.
+Maize and by-products - Medium Risk - Processing and Direct Derivery

-15 5.2.
-Maize and by-products - Medium Risk - Processing 14
+5.3.
+Maize and by-products - Medium Risk - Direct Delivery

-15 5.3.
-Maize and by-products - Medium Risk - Direct Delivery .
-15
+5.4.
+Maize and by-products - Low Risk - Processing and Direct Delivery

-15 5.4.
-Maize and by-products - Low Risk - Processing and Direct Delivery .
-16
+nex 1: Assessment framework for assurance protocols Aflatoxin risks

-An inex 1: Assessment framework for assurance protocols Aflatoxin risks .17
+INEX 2: HANDLING OF MAIZE BY-PRODUCTS INTENDED FOR DIRECT FEEDING

-AN INEX 2: HANDLING OF MAIZE BY-PRODUCTS INTENDED FOR DIRECT FEEDING .18
+, 10